Find Grad Schools

 Find Schools Near

-Occupation Description Design or oversee projects involving provision of potable water, disposal of wastewater and sewage, or prevention of flood-related damage.
+Example of Water/Wastewater Engineer Job Design or oversee projects involving provision of potable water, disposal of wastewater and sewage, or prevention of flood-related damage.
 Prepare environmental documentation for water resources, regulatory program compliance, data management and analysis, and field work.
 Perform hydraulic modeling and pipeline design.

-Life As a Water/Wastewater Engineer
+A Day in the Life of a Water/Wastewater Engineer

 • Gather and analyze water use data to forecast water demand.